near/near-workspaces-rs/README.md

 softwareupdate --install-rosetta
 rustup default stable-x86_64-apple-darwin
 ```

+### Note about compiling with contract
+`workspaces-rs` does not currently support compiling to WASM.
+So, if we are compiling this library alongside a `wasm32` target such as compiling alongside a NEAR contract, it is best if we put this dependency in `[dev-dependencies]` section to avoid any conflicts.

 ## Testing
 A simple test to get us going and familiar with the features: